 Status code used in caching.
 The server returns this status if the resource has not changed since the client last accessed the file.
-In that regard, there is no need of resend the same copy again.
+In that regard, there is no need to resend the same copy again.

 HTTP 305 Use proxy

 The code is deprecated thus no longer in use.
-The server instructed the client (browser) to access the resource through a proxy using an a proxy URL.
+The server instructed the client (browser) to access the resource through a proxy using a proxy URL.
 The client would then connect to the proxy URL then connect to the right URL.HTTP 306UnusedThis code is no longer in use and was reserved.